This post may contain affiliate links. See site Terms here.

 - 2 tsp lemon juice fresh squeezed

-PIE CRUST - In a bowl, cut chilled butter into chilled flour.
+PIE CRUST - In a bowl, mix flour and salt, then cut chilled butter into mixture.
 Create a crumbly mixture by breaking the butter and combining with flour.

 Once you have finer crumbles, begin adding iced water (a tablespoon or two at a time) and continue mixing until larger clumps are formed.
 Combine gently into dough ball.